 Rat poisons — also called rodenticides — not only hurt individual animals, they’re also threatening the health of certain wildlife populations, including great horned owls and bobcats.
 Rodenticides enter the food chain through rats, who are consumed by other animals, resulting in secondary poisoning.
 Animals who ingest these poisons typically suffer from uncontrolled bleeding and ultimately may die.

-An Act Relative to Pesticides (H.4931) would decrease the use of rat poisons in Massachusetts by mandating the use of “Integrated Pest Management” (IPM) plans for public institutions of higher education.
+An Act Relative to Pesticides (S.487/H.825) would monitor and reduce the use of rat poisons in Massachusetts.
+It would require the increased use of “Integrated Pest Management” (IPM) plans for public institutions of higher education.
 State law already requires schools and child care centers to adopt IPM strategies.
 IPM is an approach where human–animal encounters are resolved with minimal risks to humans, wild animals, and the environment.
-H.4931 would also modernize pesticide reporting, requiring that pesticide use reporting records be online by 2022.
+This legislation would also modernize pesticide reporting through digitization of pesticide use forms.
+It will allow for better tracking of rodenticide use statewide and facilitate greater ease of use by state agencies and researchers.

 Rodenticides are threatening fragile ecosystems across the country and jeopardizing the health of certain wildlife populations.
 A 2006-2010 Massachusetts study found that 86% of 161 birds of prey had a form of second generation anticoagulants — the most lethal, “one feeding kills,” poison — in their livers.
 A 2012-2016 study found these kinds of anticoagulants in 96% of 94 birds tested.